 Silence helps us to work through, in our minds, the events of the day or project what we want to happen during the day ahead.
 I am a night owl and also a morning lark.
 I love the silence when I know everyone is safe and tucked up in bed and I can write or work on the computer.
-At the weekends I go to bed with my wife to talk about days events or our plans and just have a laugh or whatever.
-My wife, who loves her sleep, has gone to sleep I kiss her goodnight and get up for a few hours to write as this is the time I am most inspired.
-I am also the first person up in the morning which means I have another 2 hours to write or work on my online projects.
+On the weekends I go to bed with my wife to talk about the day’s events or our plans and just have a laugh or whatever.

-I know it’s harder when you are alone, however silent time can be used to think about the life you want and work out ways to get it.
+I know it’s harder when you are alone, however times of silence can be used to think about the life you want and work out ways to get it.